roi-tans/airport-investment-agent/README.md

 valuation: the ordering is defensible, the number has no unit, small gaps are noise.
 Normalising each term with explicit weights is the fix, and is not done yet.

-The other four KPIs have no scoring - they report a measurement against fixed bands.
+The other four signals have no scoring - they report a measurement against fixed bands.

 ---